John Bunyan's The Pilgrim’s Progress Part-I, Summary

 🌟 Major Themes

-• Christian Salvation: The journey symbolizes a Christian’s path to salvation.
+• Christian Salvation: The whole journey symbolizes a believer’s path from sin to eternal life.

-• Faith and Hope: Companions like Faithful and Hopeful guide Christian through struggles.
+• Faith and Hope: Companions like Faithful and Hopeful show the importance of fellowship and encouragement.

 🔍 Allegorical Characters

-• Apollyon, Giant Despair: Evil forces and personal struggles.
+• Apollyon, Giant Despair: Symbolize evil forces, inner doubts, and personal struggles.

 Post prepared for Let’s Master Everything Simple – your guide to literary learning made easy.